Cell extrusion

-Cell extrusion, discovered in 2001, is a process conserved in epithelial from humans to sea sponge to seamlessly remove unwanted or dying cells while maintaining the integrity of the epithelial barrier.
+Cell extrusion, discovered in 2001 by Jody Rosenblatt, is a process conserved in epithelial from humans to sea sponge to seamlessly remove unwanted or dying cells while maintaining the integrity of the epithelial barrier.
 If cells were to die without extrusion, gaps would be created, compromising the epithelia's function.
 While cell targeted to die by apoptotic stimuli extrude to prevent gaps from forming, most cells die as a result of extruding live cells.
 To maintain epithelial cell number homeostasis, live cells extrude when they become too crowded.

 Function

 Cell extrusion enables the removal of less fit and excess cells from the epithelia and endothelia.
 Apoptotic epithelial cell extrusion was first discovered as a way to prevent gaps when cell die within an epithelial layer.
 In vertebrates, most cells extrude out apically into the lumen, however, during fruit fly development, they extrude basally, back into the tissue the epithelia encase where they are engulfed.

 During homeostasis, live cell extrusion drives most epithelial cell death when too many cells accumulate.
-To maintain constant cell numbers, crowding signals some cells to extrude, which then later die through anoikis, or death due to lost of survival signaling, derived from the underlying matrix.
+To maintain constant cell numbers, crowding signals some cells to extrude, which then later die through anoikis, or death due to loss of survival signaling, derived from the underlying matrix.
 Live cell extrusion is essential for maintaining constant cell densities and preventing neoplasms, as its disruption causes masses to rapidly form.